 LET’S GO SHOPPING

-While we were visiting Galveston and Galveston Island, one of my favorite things to do was to browse the souvenir shops and pick up some goodies for my besties.
+While we were visiting the City of Galveston and Galveston Island, one of my favorite things to do was to browse the souvenir and specialty shops.

 Star Drug Store and Diner